opconWizard/opcon-docs/docs/Files/Database-Information/Manual-Setup-for-Microsoft-SQL-Replication.md

 The Publication Server is the server containing the primary OpCon database.
-This is referred to throughout this section as the
+This is referred to throughout this section as the "Publishing Database Server".
-\"Publishing Database Server\".
 The Subscription Server is any other SQL server that should contain a copy of the OpCon database.
-This is referred to throughout this section as the \"Subscribing Database Server\".
+This is referred to throughout this section as the "Subscribing Database Server".

 ### Registering the Database Servers